 EMMA DARK is an award-winning filmmaker, actress and model, specialising in the Horror, Sci-Fi and Fantasy genres.

-**Text on June 2017:** EMMA DARK is an award-winning filmmaker, actress and model, specialising in the horror, sci-fi and fantasy genres.
 She started modeling in 2008 and quickly made a name for herself working with highly respected independent boutique designers and creative photographers on the alternative scene in London and beyond.

 In 2010 she modeled for the incredibly popular Hell Bunny and Spin Doctor labels, and in 2011 went on to be published in Natasha Scharf's book Worldwide Gothic: A Chronicle of a Tribe.
 In 2012 she featured as Miss April and July in Jason Juta's annual fantasy calendar and won World Goth Day's Best Model, which was covered by Cosmopolitan and various other media machines.

-In Autumn 2012 she joined dark synthpop band X-KiN as their female vocalist, and appeared in the band's music videos.
-Less than a year later, in spring 2013, Emma went on to star in BEF/Kim Wilde horror themed music video 'Every Time I See You I Go Wild', featuring heavily in the final cut.
+In Autumn 2012 she joined dark synth-pop band X-KiN as their female vocalist, and appeared in the band's music videos.
+Less than a year later, in spring 2013, Emma went on to star in BEF/Kim Wilde horror themed music video "Every Time I See You I Go Wild", featuring heavily in the final cut.
 This experience ultimately led Emma to switch focus from modeling and singing to acting and filmmaking.

-2014 saw her moving forward in her film career, taking part as an official judge at the prestigious British Horror Film Festival, and producing/directing horror fan short Island of the Blind Dead (2015) with fellow filmmaker Merlyn Roberts.
-As 2014 drew to a close Emma embarked on her greatest challenge to date, her first self-produced and directed, horror/action short Seize the Night (2015)
+2014 saw her moving forward in her film career, taking part as an official judge at the prestigious British Horror Film Festival, and producing/directing horror fan short "Island of the Blind Dead" (2015) with fellow filmmaker Merlyn Roberts.
+As 2014 drew to a close Emma embarked on her first self-produced and directed, horror/action short "Seize the Night" (2015).

 2016 was another action packed year for Emma, attending Doncaster’s Digi-Con2, Birmingham's MCM Comic Con, Rochdale’s Dale-Con 4, Sheffield's HorrorCon UK, Scifi Wales and Bristol Horror Con as a special celebrity guest.

-September 2016 saw Emma grace the front cover of issue 39 of internationally distributed independent filmmaking magazine - Digital FilmMaker Magazine - heading an article charting the rise of female filmmakers.
-January 2017 then saw Emma take over the monthly 'Ask the FilmMaker' column in Digital FilmMaker Magazine from previous columnist Sean J Vincent.
+As 2016 advanced into September Emma graced the front cover of issue 39 of internationally distributed independent filmmaking magazine 'Digital FilmMaker Magazine', heading an article charting the rise of female filmmakers.
+In January 2017 Emma then took over the magazine's monthly 'Ask the Filmmaker' spread from previous contributor Sean J Vincent.